Overview

 Accessing the Rule Properties Menu

-Login to your environment and navigate to the Portfolios menu (the folder icon is located in the top right corner of your navigation bar).
+Log in to your environment and navigate to the Portfolios & Entities screen via the folder icon located in the top right corner of the navigation bar.

-Select any of your existing portfolios, entities, or umbrellas, and then click the Edit button on the upper right-hand of your screen.
+Select any of your existing portfolios, entities, or umbrellas, and then click the Rule Properties tab on the left-hand side of your screen.

 Disclosure Requirements for SRS-Clients